- School Choice

-Watch the short, animated video below to see how ESAs work for families.
+Watch the short video below to see how ESAs work for families.

 Check out the list below for quick links to those program details, which include approved expense types, family eligibility tests, participation numbers, funding amounts and more.